SlippingGitty/Linux-Surface-Wizard/README.md

 * For Fedora based distros OTHER THAN FEDORA SILVERBLUE: Run `bash <( curl -s https://raw.githubusercontent.com/SlippingGitty/Linux-Surface-Wizard/main/SurfaceLinuxSetupWizardFedora.sh)` in a terminal.
 # ![screenshot](https://files.catbox.moe/dlm761.png)

-### What does this do?
-Nothing you can't do yourself!
-This basically puts a pretty face on the [linux-surface](https://github.com/linux-surface/linux-surface) setup instructions.

-### Why should I trust this with my fresh install?
+### What does this do, and why should I trust this with my fresh install?
-Check the script yourself and cross examine it with the [linux-surface](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup) setup guide.
+In a nutshell, this puts a pretty face on the [linux-surface](https://github.com/linux-surface/linux-surface) setup instructions.
+If you feel unweary about this, you can check the scripts yourself, and cross examine it with the [linux-surface](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup) setup guide.
 It's quite literally just spitting the instructed commands into a terminal.

 # Trouble shooting: